indigo-dc/indigo-datacloud-releases/indigo1/third_update_of_indigo-1.md

 #### Installation & Configuration
-* In order to perform an update please carefully read the instructions available in the [XXX](https://XXX)
+* In order to perform an update please carefully read the instructions available in the "2.5 Packages Update" section of the [Monitoring GitBook](https://indigo-dc.gitbooks.io/monitoring/content/)

 #### Artefacts
 * CentOS7